KhyatiRatandhayara/quickshop/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

+if you want to run it detached mode:
+` docker compose up --build -d`.

 Your application will be available at http://localhost:5000.

 ### Deploying your application to the cloud